Lavender is praised as a cleanser, for its calming influence, and as a perfume. Learn about harvesting and using lavender in your home.

 Lavender’s Medicinal and Aromatherapy Uses and Lavender Truffles – Chestnut Herbs

 I’m not a huge fan of essential oils, personally.
-They tend to be too strong for my love’s sensitive nose and too much for my sensitive skin, so I reserve their use for special occasions or specific indications.
+They tend to be too strong for my love’s sensitive nose and too much for my sensitive skin.
+I also object to their overuse because of the obscene amount of plant matter it takes to make a mere gram of EO.
+I do have some that I was gifted, and I reserve their use for special occasions or specific indications.
 I do not encourage the use of essential oils internally at all, and especially in the case of lavender essential oil.

 However, Lavender essential oil is one of the few bottles of EO that I tend to keep around.
 I take a whiff when I need to clear my head and feel a bit calmer.
 Hot baths or foot baths in my home often have a drop or two included in them just for the antiseptic properties as well as for pain relief.
-It’s also something worth adding to external washes for pets, as it helps to kill lice and other parasites.
+It’s also something worth adding to external washes for pets, as it helps to kill lice and other parasites, but use it sparingly!

 Sweet lavender has aromatic, carminative and nervine properties – meaning it has an odor that is pleasant and clears the head, calms the stomach, and calms the nerves of the body.